Tina Turner: Illness and death

 Turner revealed in her 2018 memoir My Love Story that she had multiple life-threatening illnesses.
-She had had high blood pressure since 1978, which remained mostly untreated, and resulted in damage to her kidneys and eventual kidney failure.
+She had high blood pressure since 1978, which remained mostly untreated and resulted in damage to her kidneys and eventual kidney failure.
 In 2013, three weeks after her wedding to Erwin Bach, she had a stroke and needed to learn to walk again.
 In 2016, she was diagnosed with intestinal cancer.
 She attempted to treat her health problems with homeopathy, which worsened her condition.

 Her chances of receiving a kidney transplant were considered low and she was urged to start dialysis.
-She signed up with an organization that facilitates assisted suicide, a procedure which is legal in Switzerland, becoming a member of Exit International.
+She signed up with an organization that facilitates assisted suicide (a procedure which is legal in Switzerland), becoming a member of Exit International.
 However, her husband offered to donate a kidney for transplant.
 She accepted his donation and had kidney transplantation surgery on April 7, 2017.

-Death and tributes

 On May 24, 2023, Turner died at her home in Küsnacht, Switzerland, aged 83, following years of illness.
 Turner's body was cremated after a private funeral.